 Becky first published by Through The Trees

-After a prologue – in fact a scene from the chronological end of the film – in which 13-year-old Becky Hooper (the amazing Lulu Wilson, Ouija: Origin of Evil, 2016) is being interviewed by a police detective and a psychologist about an incident involving some men and her ‘fort’ that she claims only partly to remember, Becky begins with two different sequences being closely intercut.
+After a prologue – in fact a scene from the chronological end of the film – in which 13-year-old Becky Hooper (the amazing Lulu Wilson) is being interviewed by a police detective and a psychologist about an incident which she claims only partly to remember involving some men and her ‘fort’, Becky begins with two different sequences being closely intercut.
 There is a pile-on in a prison courtyard, ending in a racially motivated stabbing, and a fight in a school corridor, broken up by a teacher.
 Dominick (Kevin James, in an unusually non-comic rôle) is put in leg irons before he and other white supremacist convicts are picked up by a prison van.
 Becky is summoned from her class room to be picked up early, her dad Jeff (Joel McHale) asking, in language that makes his arrival sound like a prison break, “Wanna guess why I sprung you early?”.
 Then as we watch both Jeff’s car and the prison van drive their separate roads, the convicts execute an actual violent escape.
 The sequence ends with the cons, now dressed as prison guards, flagging down a family car – not Jeff’s – and doing something unseen, and unspeakable, to the family inside.
 We hear shortly afterwards on the news that two young children and their father, out for a drive, have been murdered in cold blood.